votingworks/vxsuite/apps/module-smartcards/README.md

 The instructions below show how to run this web server either directly or via Docker.
 If you wish to use Docker, make sure both [`docker`](https://docs.docker.com/install/) and [`docker-compose`](https://docs.docker.com/compose/install/) are installed.
 Otherwise the instructions assume you're running in [Ubuntu](http://ubuntu.com), though other systems such as macOS work with appropriate changes.

+> **Note:** While using Docker is a great way to get this running with mock data for developing BMD, it's not straightforward to use Docker with real hardware.
+You can use both development approaches interchangeably, so pick the one that is most appropriate to the task at hand.

 ## Install Requisite Software

 ```sh